 You can apply for a fictitious business name through the County Clerk’s Office in the county of your principal business location..
 Find your California county website here.

 The next step in starting any business is to conduct thorough market research and write a business plan.
 This document will outline your business goals, strategies, and how you plan to achieve them.
 It’s important to be realistic in your planning and to include all the necessary information, including financial models.
 A well-written business plan can help you secure funding from investors or lenders, and it can also be used as a roadmap for your business.
+Our collection of business plan examples can help you determine the best type of business to start.

 Choose the right business structure for your business.
 This will determine how much liability you will have, the amount of documentation required by California and the federal government, as well as your tax filings.
 There are a few different types of business structures to choose from, and each has its own benefits and drawbacks.